lgbt-foundation/whitepaper/pinkpaper.md

 To ensure those with significant capital do not just buy tokens as needed for discounts and subsequently sell them, two solutions are proposed:

- 1. Have only tokens which have been held in an account for a fixed amount of time able to be used as discount tokens.
+ 1. Have only tokens which have been held in an account for a fixed amount of time able to be used as discount Tokens (although fundamentally, Tokens would not be locked but always be freely tradeable at the Users own discretion, so this would be optional).
  2. Have the function [f](http://latex.codecogs.com/gif.latex?%5Cinline%20f) defined above reliant on time, so that the weight of a discount is ‘coin age’-based<sup>appe-3</sup>.

 Treating the token as a discount token reduces the velocity in the system through incentivized holding of tokens, as well as incentivising spending for services that are offered in both LGBT Token and Fiat (such as premium membership).

-#### Reward Mechanism
+#### Potential Mechanism 2 - Reward Mechanism

 A **reward mechanism** for User engagement on the network which distributes small amounts of LGBT Token to Users for completing certain actions such as: